Woven Wrap Passes – Anatomy of a Back Carry

 A Horizontal Pass, or Torso Pass, comes under both the parents arms and go straight across baby horizontally.

-Because both ends go under your arms, the top edge of these woven wrap passes cannot be any higher than your armpits, and so it is a lower pass.
+Because both ends go under your arms, the top edge of these woven wrap passes cannot be any higher than your armpits, and so it is not a pass that holds baby high on your back.

-It is not true that your baby should always be wrapped high on your back.
+MYTH-BUSTER: It is not true that your baby should always be wrapped high on your back.
 Some high back carries are very comfortable and some low back carries are very comfortable and equally secure.

 Intimidated?
 Wondering how the heck you’re going to put your baby or toddler on your back by yourself?